mh0797/stayontrack/stayOnTrack.md

+---
+title: Stay on Track: A Frenet Wrapper to Overcome Off-road Trajectories in Vehicle Motion Prediction
+---

 <p align="center">
     <h1 align="center">Stay on Track: A Frenet Wrapper to Overcome Off-road Trajectories in Vehicle Motion Prediction</h1>
     <h3 align="center"><a href="https://arxiv.org/abs/2306.00605">Paper</a> | <a href="#">Supplementary</a> | Code (will be added after review) </h3>